pgailinas/videoqa-representation-comparison/docs/index.md

 This project investigates self-supervised autoencoder learning for Video Question Answering (VideoQA) using the NExT-QA benchmark dataset, pretrained CLIP representations, and the Qwen2-VL-7B multimodal foundation model.

-The project compares three complementary approaches to VideoQA.
+The project evaluates three complementary VideoQA pipelines.
 The first establishes a baseline using Qwen2-VL and the original NExT-QA videos.
-The second evaluates pretrained CLIP video embeddings together with shared CLIP text embeddings, while the third investigates whether compact video representations learned through self-supervised autoencoder training can provide comparable downstream VideoQA performance.
+The second performs representation-based VideoQA using pretrained `clip_video` representations together with shared `clip_text` representations.
+The third evaluates self-supervised `autoencoder_video` representations using the same shared `clip_text` representations.

-To enable a controlled comparison, both representation-based approaches use a common set of CLIP text embeddings for the questions and answer choices together with the same downstream VideoQA classifier.
-This experimental design isolates the impact of the video representation while minimizing differences introduced by the inference architecture.
+Both representation-based pipelines use an identical Fusion MLP classifier, multiple-choice prediction workflow, and evaluation methodology.
+This experimental design isolates the effect of the video representation while minimizing differences introduced by the downstream inference architecture.

 Experiments are conducted using a two-stage methodology consisting of development-mode experimentation followed by full-dataset evaluation.
-Shared CLIP text and pretrained CLIP video embedding datasets are generated once and reused across all downstream representation-based experiments.
-The repository provides a reproducible notebook-driven research environment for investigating representation learning, multimodal reasoning, and VideoQA performance.
+Shared `clip_text` and `clip_video` representation datasets are generated once and reused across experiments, while `autoencoder_video` representations remain experiment-specific.
+The repository provides a reproducible notebook-driven research environment for investigating representation learning and downstream VideoQA performance.

 ## Motivation and Research Problem